temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 The `/unsubscribe` handler cancels the Workflow with a given email in its Workflow ID.

-For this app, we'll be making use of a switch case to handle what happens when the endpoint gets a response, and when it posts new information to the Workflow Execution.
+For this app, you'll be making use of a switch case to handle what happens when the endpoint gets a response, and when it posts new information to the Workflow Execution.

 Start by creating a new function.
 Define the two cases.